Elementary embeddings in torsion-free hyperbolic groups: Elementary embeddings in hyperbolic groups

 \begin{rmk} By definition of a JSJ-like decomposition, the restriction of a preretraction to an edge group of $\Lambda$ is also a conjugation by an element of $G$. \end{rmk}

 We will now give two results which are central in our proof of Theorem \ref{MainResult}.

 \begin{prop} Let $A$ be a torsion-free hyperbolic group.
-Let $\Lambda$ be a cyclic JSJ-like decomposition of $A$.
+Let $\Lambda$ be a cyclic JSJ-like decomposition of $A$ which does not consist of a single surface type vertex.

 Assume that there exists a non injective preretraction $A \rightarrow A$ with respect to $\Lambda$.
-Then there exists a subgroup $A'$ of $A$, and a retraction $r$ from $A$ to $A'$, such that $(A,A',r)$ is a hyperbolic floor.
-Moreover, given a rigid type vertex group $R_0$ of $\Lambda$, we can choose $A'$ to contain $R_0$. \end{prop}
+Then there exists a subgroup $A'$ of $A$ and a retraction $r$ from $A$ to $A'$ such that $(A,A',r)$ is an extended hyperbolic floor.
+Moreover given a rigid vertex group $R_0$ of $\Lambda$ we can choose $A'$ to contain $R_0$. \end{prop}

 The second proposition gives sufficient conditions to get a preretraction $A \to A$ from a preretraction $A \to G$, so that we can then apply Proposition \ref{RETRACTION}.
 It will be needed for the induction steps in the proof of \ref{MainResult}.